BaleChen/emoji-setiment-analysis/README.md

 # Trash or Treasure: How to Utilize Emojis in Social Media Sentiment Classification

 Reseach Project by Bale Chen from New York University Shanghai.
-If interested, please contact via email (bale.chen@nyu.edu).
+If interested, please contact via email (bale[dot]chen[at]nyu[dot]edu).

 ## Data